 The flower and the upper portions of leaf and stem have many medicinal uses, making yarrow an important herb to have in your medicinal garden.

 According to Homegrown Herbs, the yellow flowers should not be taken internally, such as in teas, tinctures, elixirs, syrup, or honey.
 Only white or pink flower yarrows should be used for internal medicine.
-Also be aware that yarrow should not be taken internally by pregnant women.
+Yarrow should not be taken internally by pregnant women.